paulogarithm/workshop-lua-c/README.md

 2. It is also really cold so when I print my snowman it should display `A really cold snowman.`

 > [!TIP]
-> If you skipped the preceding tasks, know that you will need to use `metatables` for this task.
+> If you skipped the preceding tasks, know that you will need to use `metatables` for this task. <br>
->
 > Go see what it is and how to use it, but you should watch one in particulary named `__tostring`.

 3. My snowman is also a global variable, so i can access it everywhere.